fission-codes/webnative-elm/README.md

   })
 ```

-Once we have that setup, we need some Elm boilerplate.
+Once we have that setup, we need can write our webnative Elm code.

 ```elm
 import Webnative